grafana/agent/docs/sources/flow/reference/components/loki.process.md

 If `value` is not present, all incoming log entries match.

-Label values on created metrics can be dynamic, which can cause exported metrics to explode in cardinality, or go stale, for example when a stream stops receiving new logs.
-To prevent unbounded growth of the /metrics endpoint, any metrics which have not been updated within `idle_duration` are removed.
-The `idle_duration` must be greater or equal to `"1s"`, and it defaults to `"5m"`
+Label values on created metrics can be dynamic, which can cause exported metrics to explode in cardinality or go stale, for example, when a stream stops receiving new logs.
+To prevent unbounded growth of the `/metrics` endpoint, any metrics which have not been updated within `idle_duration` are removed.
+The `idle_duration` must be greater or equal to `"1s"`, and it defaults to `"5m"`.

 The metric values extracted from the log data are internally converted to floats.
 The supported values are the following:

+* integer
-* integers, floating point numbers
+* floating point number
-* string - two types of string formats are supported:
+* string - Two types of string format are supported:
-    * strings that represent floating point numbers: e.g., "0.804" is converted to 0.804.
+    * Strings that represent floating point numbers, for example, "0.804" is converted to 0.804.
-    * duration format strings.
+    * Duration format strings.
 Valid time units are “ns”, “us”, “ms”, “s”, “m”, “h”.
-Values in this format are converted as a floating point number of seconds.
-E.g., "0.5ms" is converted to 0.0005.
+A value in this format is converted to a floating point number of seconds, for example, "0.5ms" is converted to 0.0005.
 * boolean:
-    * true is converted to 1
+    * true is converted to 1.
-    * false is converted to 0
+    * false is converted to 0.

-The following pipeline creates a counter which increments every time any log line is received by using the `match_all` parameter, plus a second counter which adds the byte size of these log lines by using the `count_entry_bytes` parameter.
+The following pipeline creates a counter which increments every time any log line is received by using the `match_all` parameter.
+The pipeline creates a second counter which adds the byte size of these log lines by using the `count_entry_bytes` parameter.

-These two metrics disappear after 24 hours, if no new entries are received, to avoid building up metrics which no longer serve any use.
+These two metrics disappear after 24 hours if no new entries are received, to avoid building up metrics which no longer serve any use.
 These two metrics are a good starting point to track the volume of log streams in both the number of entries and their byte size, to identify sources of high-volume or high-cardinality data.
 ```river
 stage {
 	metrics {